zzzpotato/ZeroClassic/README.md

 ![Alt text](https://github.com/LEAD-Anoy74/ZeroClassic/blob/master/art/zero_icon.png?raw=true "ZeroClassic")

-[ZERC](https://github.com/LEAD-Anoy74/ZeroClassic) is a fork of ZeroCurrency and Zcash.
+[ZERC](https://github.com/LEAD-Anoy74/ZeroClassic) is a fork of ZeroCurrency and Zero.
-Zcash is a fork of Bitcoin that adds shielded transaction via zk-SNARKs.
+Zero is a fork of Bitcoin that adds shielded transaction via zk-SNARKs.

 This software is the ZERO Classic node.
 It downloads and stores the entire history of ZERO Classic transactions, about 1GB at this point.
 Depending on the speed of your computer and network connection, the synchronization process could take several hours.